-In the early 1980’s Paul Eustice decided to take a different farming route after one too many unsuccessful vegetable crops, he started growing fruit.
+In the early 1980’s Paul Eustice decided to take a different farming route and after one too many unsuccessful vegetable crops, he started growing fruit.

 He invited the public to come and pick his strawberries, raspberries and gooseberries, and here we are today - Pick Your Own was born!

 After many successful years (a lot of our locals still recount fond memories of weighing up fruit, not forgetting to put ten pence in the “Sin Bin” for all the fruit that hadn’t quite made it!)
 Paul’s wife Adele created the Farmhouse Kitchen.
-Originally opened as a tea room, the restaurant soon gained a reputation for it’s desserts, Sunday roasts and plentiful plates.
+Originally opened as a tea room, the restaurant soon gained a reputation for its desserts, Sunday roasts and plentiful plates.

-2004 saw Giles return from London to take up his position in the family business, while remaining true to his parents roots and beliefs, he started looking at different directions for Trevaskis and expanding on the already successful business they had created.
+2004 saw Giles return from London to take up his position in the family business.
+While remaining true to his parents' roots and beliefs, he started looking at different directions for Trevaskis and expanding on the already successful business they had created.